the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 The goal of this project is to work together to build a “smart” shopping list that learns your shopping habits over time, putting items you are most likely to need to buy in the near future at the top.

-Every team builds their app from the same set of instructions, but each comes out a little different and reflecting the personality of the group.
+Every team builds their app from the same set of instructions, but each comes out a little different, reflecting the personality of the group.

 :tv: &nbsp; Check out a video demo of the app team #6 made here:
 [![TCL Demo Video Screenshot](_resources/images/TCLDemoReadmePic.png)](https://youtu.be/uWgkwY_VBPo)